 The Federal Acquisition Streamlining Act of 1994 (FASA) changed the CDA to establish a limitation period for filing contract claims against the Government.
 There are still many cases at the appeal stage where there is a significant dispute as to when the statute of limitations starts, whether “tolling” applies or not.
 Ultimately, the legal issue is whether the Court has jurisdiction to hear your appeals case.

 Under 41 USC 7103(a)(4)(A), the Contract Disputes Act statute limitations suggest that a government contract claim “shall be submitted within six years after the accrual of the claim.
 The Armed Services Board of Contract Appeals (ASBCA) and the Civilian Board of Contract Appeals (CBCA) sometimes have erred in the application.

 Relevant to understanding the gravity of the rule, government attorneys will often try to file a motion to dismiss or wait for the Court to raise what is supposed to be the contracting agency’s legal defense.

-The six-year statute of limitations under the Contract Disputes Act is viewed as an aspect of the waiver of the Government’s sovereign immunity under the CDA and has been held to be jurisdictional.
+The six-year statute of limitations under the Contract Disputes Act is viewed as an aspect of the waiver of the Government’s sovereign immunity and has been held to be jurisdictional.
 Courts do not have the authority to change the limitation period.
 The gist of the Government’s argument is that the limitations period had passed before the contractor submitted its claim for payment.
 First, the definition of a claim under the Contract Disputes Act is mentioning.